ftCLI/FoundryTools-CLI/README.md

     -obni, --oblique-not-italic

 By default, if a font has the oblique bit set, the italic bits will be set too.
-Use this option tooverride the default behaviour (for example, when the family has both italic and oblique styles andyou don't want to set only the oblique bit).
-The italic bits will be cleared when the oblique bitis set.
+Use this option to override the default behaviour (for example, when the family has both italic and oblique styles and you don't want to set only the oblique bit).
+The italic bits will be cleared when the oblique bit is set.

     -o, --output-dir DIRECTORY

 Specify the output directory where the output files are to be saved.
-If output_directory doesn'texist, will be created.
+If output_directory doesn't exist, will be created.
 If not specified, files are saved to the same folder.

     --recalc-timestamp / --no-recalc-timestamp